bigtreetech/docs/docs/TMC5160TPlus.md

 ## Precautions

-!!! warning
+!!! warning "Precautions"
-    - Turn off the power before installing the driver to prevent damage.
+    Turn off the power before installing the driver to prevent damage.

-    - Do not plug or unplug the driver module with power on to avoid damage.
+    Do not plug or unplug the driver module with power on to avoid damage.

-    - Be cautious of polarity when connecting; reversing can cause the driver to burn out.
+    Be cautious of polarity when connecting; reversing can cause the driver to burn out.

-    - The factory-installed heat sink should not be removed, as doing so will decrease heat dissipation in the absence of thermal interface material.
+    The factory-installed heat sink should not be removed, as doing so will decrease heat dissipation in the absence of thermal interface material.

-    - For large currents (greater than 3A), active cooling is required for normal operation.
+    For large currents (greater than 3A), active cooling is required for normal operation.

-    - This product uses a 0.022R sampling resistor, so the maximum effective driving current is 10.6A.
+    This product uses a 0.022R sampling resistor, so the maximum effective driving current is 10.6A.

-    - Pay attention to the power sequence; ensure the driver power is turned on before the logic power.
+    Pay attention to the power sequence; ensure the driver power is turned on before the logic power.
 That is, turn on the driver power first, then power on the motherboard.

-    - Regardless of whether the driver uses high or low voltage power delivery, the output voltage from the main control board to the drive must not  exceed 24V; exceeding this will damage the driver.
+    Regardless of whether the driver uses high or low voltage power delivery, the output voltage from the main control board to the drive must not  exceed 24V; exceeding this will damage the driver.